Thomas Ridley, Jun'r 1776

 1776

-Directions to the gravestone written in 1993 are as follows: "From Montano's Restaurant..park at back right of parking lot: old road goes of to left; at fork go left...follow trail to where piles of brush are...just before old sand pit take trail to the left up a hill.
+Directions to the gravestone written in 1993 have not been helpful in finding the stone over the last fifteen years.
+The 1993 directions were: "From Montano's Restaurant..park at back right of parking lot: old road goes off to left; at fork go left...follow trail to where piles of brush are...just before old sand pit take trail to the left up a hill.
 At the top of the hill the trail splits... goes thru the woods east (right).
 Follow the trail a little over 1/4 mile in and go left off trail into woods where yellow tape is on both sides.
 The gravestone is on a lower ridge to the left between two small fairly deep valleys.
-Good luck!"

 Truro Isolated Burial Sites Cemetery List Home